Parc Solar Caenewydd

 Power with Nature

-All local residents, businesses and organisations may now express interest in sharing ownership of the proposed solar power station by contacting Community Energy Wales.
+• Community shared ownership: The proposed scheme is committed to a community shared ownership of 10%.
+Local residents, businesses and organisations may now express interest in sharing ownership of the proposed solar farm by contacting GowerPower, a locally based Community Benefit Society.

 The Applicant